 Define Your Service Area

-Within the GMB platform, you’re allowed to set your service area based on the cities, postal codes, or other areas that your service.
+Within the GBP platform, you’re allowed to set your service area based on the cities, postal codes, or other areas that you service.
 As of this writing, you can have up to 20 different service areas, and Google specifically recommends not extending past two hours of driving time.

 Add the Proper Categories

-As is often the case in SEO, there are a lot of varying opinions out there when it comes to selecting categories for your Google My Business listing.
+As is often the case in SEO, there are a lot of varying opinions out there when it comes to selecting categories for your Google Business Profile listing.

 One thing that most of us agree on, though, is that if the category feels like a stretch, it probably is, and you should stay away from using it.